Flavobacteriia: Environmental impact

-Food:
+Human impact

+Food

 Flavobacteriia have been linked to food and food product deterioration.
-The atmosphere of the shop where the product is located's relative humidity affects the growth of psychrophilic or psychrotrophic microorganisms.
-Due to the formation of metabolic byproducts, spoilage of uncooked red flesh causes unpleasant smells, potential slime production, localized discoloration, and unwanted flavors.
-Similarly, while flavobacteriia are a continuous component of the initial flora in cold meats and fowl, they are unable to outcompete pseudomonads during preservation.
-Additionally, poultry has a much greater prevalence of flavobacteriia than other fresh flesh.
+The relative humidity of the shop where the product is located affects the growth of psychrophilic or psychrotrophic microorganisms.
+Due to the formation of metabolic byproducts, spoilage of uncooked red flesh causes unpleasant smells, potential slime production, localised discolouration and unwanted flavours.
+Similarly, while Flavobacteriia are a continuous component of the initial flora in cold meats and fowl, they are unable to outcompete pseudomonads during preservation.
+Poultry has a much greater prevalence of flavobacteriia than other fresh flesh.

-Flavobacteriia create pasteurization-resistant extracellular enzymes, which causes the psychrotrophic deterioration of milk and dairy products.
+Flavobacteriia create pasteurisation-resistant extracellular enzymes, which causes the psychrotrophic deterioration of milk and dairy products.
 Due to the creation of phospholipase C, they are also to blame for a decrease in cheddar cheese output and bitterness in milk.
 Given that phospholipases have the capacity to degrade the phospholipids that make up the milk fat globule membrane and thereby increase the vulnerability of the milk fat (triglycerides) to lipolytic assault, they may be significant in milk and milk products.

-Disease:
+Disease

-The possible pathogenic nature also has the potential to cause diseases in humans.
-However, as strains of species in the genus Flavobacterium were reclassified, many strains that cause human disease were reclassified and transferred to new or different genera, such as Chryseobacterium, Myroides, Empedobacter, and Sphingobacterium.
-Their main infected populations are newborns and people with underground immunity.
+Members of the Flavobacteriia also cause disease in humans.
+However, as strains within the Flavobacterium were reclassified, many strains that cause human disease were transferred to new or different genera such as Chryseobacterium, Myroides, Empedobacter and Sphingobacterium.
+Their main infected populations are newborns and people with immunodeficiencies.
 Neonatal infections usually manifest as meningitis, and the mortality rate of neonatal meningitis is high.
 Meningitis can also cause bacteremia and pneumonia.
 In adults, infections can manifest in a variety of ways, including pneumonia, sepsis, meningitis, endocarditis, post-surgery, and post-burn.
 To this point, existing pathogenic Flavobacteriia are currently very rare and difficult to detect, but remain a concern because they are resistant to many antimicrobial drugs.

+Industrial uses

+The decomposition abilities of Flavobacteriia are also used to benefit humans industries.
+The bacteria commonly is found in sewage treatment facilities.
+They are used to treat wastewater because of their ability to digest chemicals and other molecules, including polycyclic aromatic hydrocarbons.

+Flavobacteriia is used to promote plant growth in the agricultural sector.
+The bacteria is able to solubilise inorganic phosphate and produce additional beneficial elements such as indole-3-acetic acid (the key plant hormone IAA) and 1-aminocyclopropane-1-carboxylatedeaminase (a hydrolase), which can be taken up and used by plants or alter their signalling.
+It can act as a microbial agent to protect plants from other diseases, and even has benefits in the development of antimicrobial medicines.